electricimp/Usb/README.md

 #### constructor (device, ifs, epAddress, maxPacketSize)

-Constructor is public API but it is not recommended to use it for end point allocation.
+Constructor is public API but it is not recommended to use it for end point creation.
 Please, use `USB.Device.getEndpoint` for endpoint allocation

 | Parameter 	 | Data Type | Default | Description |